Flajt/Veritas/README.md

 ## Where does what happen?
-The `src` folder would be the theoretical folder of all code.
+It's a package so you can import it (still in development tho).
-For testing I donwloaded the papers authors code tested there aswell, my code there can be found in `tntspa/fairseq/fairseq/models` and then `model.py` and `modelApi.py`
+All code can be found in the `Veritas` folder
-The goal is to have everything happen in the src folder!
+In `src` you can find main.py which is only for development

 ## Extra stuff:
-The `checkpoint_best.pt` file needs to be placed under `src/model/ConvS2S` and can be dowloaded from the tntspa repository (we used the Monument Dataset one).
+The `checkpoint_best.pt` file needs to be placed under `data/ConvS2S` and can be dowloaded from the tntspa repository (we used the Monument Dataset one).
 They can be found under the README.md in the tntspa folder or here: https://github.com/xiaoyuin/tntspa under `Trained Models` (Model used `ConvS2S` on `Monument Dataset`)

-Citation:
+## Citation:

-@article{DBLP:journals/corr/abs-1906-09302,
+`@article{DBLP:journals/corr/abs-1906-09302,
   author    = {Xiaoyu Yin and
                Dagmar Gromann and
                Sebastian Rudolph},